IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 govtech-csg{538768}
 ```

 And there we have it!
+The challenge is solved!